-As part of the Central Florida Intelligence Community Center for Academic Excellence’s (CF-ICCAE) programming for the upcoming year, we will be starting a Book Club in order to enrich student learning about intelligence using materials that, while interesting and even potentially exciting, may not fit into the general course curriculum.
+As part of the Central Florida Intelligence Community Center for Academic Excellence’s (CF-ICCAE) programming for the upcoming year, we will be continuing our Book Club in order to enrich student learning about intelligence using materials that, while interesting and even potentially exciting, may not fit into the general course curriculum.

 The book we will be discussing is:

 The Main Enemy: The Inside Story of the CIA’s Final Showdown with the KGB by Milt Bearden and James Risen